15-121 Homework 3: Grade Book - Due 9/29 at midnight

 The data file for this assignment consists of a student's first name, last

-name, andrew id, followed by a number of "grade pairs".
-Each "grade pair"
+name, andrew id, followed by the number of "grade pairs" for that student.

-consists of the name of the grade (homework, quiz, etc.) followed by the
+Each "grade pair" consists of the name of the grade (homework, quiz, etc.)

 The Grade Class

-as a double), and the actual grade (stored as an int).
-You
+HW1), and the actual grade for that assignment (stored as an int).

-will need to write a constructor for this class as well as a few methods (most
+You will need to write a constructor for this class as well as a few methods

-likely, you will need a method to get an actual grade, get a category and/or
+(most likely, you will need a method to get a grade's name and actual value,

-0.14, and the final weight is 0.25.
-You may assume these weights are
+0.25.
+You may assume these weights are fixed.

 The GradeBook Class